lodeguns/Solids-classification-3D-CNN-3D-GradCam/README.md

 ### Model and running
-the model and the training is written in the script v0.3 on a Jupyter Notebook.
+The model and the training is written in the script v0.3 on a Jupyter Notebook.

 We have done the experiment on a NVIDIA GeForce 1070 and with this environment:
 ```